underpig1/simplest-desktop-clock/README.md

 Simple, right?

 ## Customizing your clock
 After installing you can customize your clock by running `customize.bat` at any time, or do it manually by changing values in `custom.py`.
-To reset these custom values to defaults, run `defaults.bat`
+To reset these custom values to defaults, run `defaults.bat`.